 Refer to the replacement number shown on the original battery label when a new battery is needed.
-See Engine Compartment Overview \$259 for battery location.
+See Engine Compartment Overview \$ 180 for battery location.

-WARNING: Battery posts, terminals, and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
+WARNING: Battery posts, terminals, and related accessories contain lead and lead compounds, chemicals known to the State of California to cause (Continued)

+cancer and birth defects or other reproductive harm.
 Batteries also contain other chemicals known to the State of California to cause cancer.
 WASH HANDS AFTER HANDLING.
+For more information go to www.P65Warnings.ca.gov/passenger-vehicle.